JM-Lemmi/ical-relay/README.md

 The edited ical can be accessed on `http://server/profiles/profilename`

+For persistent configuration changes you will need a postgress database.
+See [Config](#config) for more information.

 ## Install from Apt Repository

 If you're running a Debian based system, you can install the latest release from the my Package Repository.